Julia Tobin

-Julia Tobin (born 1955 in Wallsend, Newcastle upon Tyne) is an English actress from Newcastle upon Tyne, and is best known for playing Brenda Hope in the comedy drama series Auf Wiedersehen, Pet and Joan of Arc in the music video by Orchestral Manoeuvres in the Dark.
+Julia Tobin (born in 1955, Tyne and Wear) is an English actress, best known for playing Brenda Hope in the comedy drama series Auf Wiedersehen, Pet and Joan of Arc in the music video by Orchestral Manoeuvres in the Dark.
 She is the only actress to appear in every series of Auf Wiedersehen, Pet.

 Personal life

-Tobin is the daughter of Stella (née Wright), and James Tobin.
-Tobin has two older siblings, James Jr. and Maureen, and a younger brother, Christopher Tobin.

-Tobin is married to Christopher Dobbins and still lives in Newcastle upon Tyne.
+Tobin is the daughter of Stella (née Wright) and James Tobin.
+She lives in Newcastle upon Tyne.

 Other notable TV appearances include an episode of Spender, The Bill and the Auf Wiedersehen, Pet episode of the documentary series Drama Connections.